University and Student Conduct Board Hearings

-Upon conclusion of all testimony the Hearing Panel will meet in private to deliberate the matter.
+Upon conclusion of all testimony the Hearing Panel shall meet in private to deliberate the matter.
 No deliberation shall be tape-recorded.
 The determination of responsibility for violations is decided by a majority vote of the Hearing Panel.
 The Hearing Panel shall relate its findings to the Dean of Students for imposition of appropriate sanctions.

 Section I: Notification